-Although the first day of the festival usually has at least two or three short-priced favourites, it’s important not to get carried away early on.
-There will be plenty of turn-ups and you want something left in your betting bank by the time they set off for the closing Martin Pipe Conditional Jockeys’ Handicap Hurdle.
-Take note: there were two shorties on day one last year, Benie Des Dieux at 10-11 and Apple’s Jade at 7-4, and both failed to deliver.
+Although the first day of the festival usually has at least two or three short-priced favourites, it’s important not to get carried away early on with your Cheltenham betting.
+There will be plenty of turn-ups and you want something left in your betting bank by the time they set off for the last race on Friday.

-The festival hosts the most fiercely contested races of the season and the handicaps are particularly devilish puzzles to solve.
-Last year’s festival threw up two 50-1 winners and one at 66-1, so consider splitting your stake in some races and backing more than one horse to increase your chance of picking a winner.
+The festival hosts the most fiercely contested races of the season and last season’s meeting threw up plenty of big-priced winners, including 50-1 outsider Commander Of Fleet in the Coral Cup and 40-1 shot Chambard in the Kim Muir, so consider splitting your stake in some races and backing more than one horse to increase your chance of picking a winner.

-Jessica Harrington is a trainer to follow at the festival, with her 11 winners from 89 runners showing a level-stake profit of £7.75.
-However, this figure improves significantly if you focus only on her runners sent off a 10-1 or shorter – there have been 32 of them and seven won, returning a level-stake profit of £25.50.
+Jessica Harrington is a trainer to follow at the festival, with her 11 winners from 96 runners showing a level-stake profit of £0.75.
+However, this figure improves significantly if you focus only on her runners sent off a 10-1 or shorter – there have been 35 of them and nine won, returning a level-stake profit of £27.75.

-Whether you’re propping up the Guinness Bar, peering down from a box or glued to the television, take note of how horses appear to be handling the big occasion – some of them spoil their chances before even jumping off.
-On-course markets are shaped in the ten minutes leading up to each event.
+It’s always worth taking note of how horses appear to be handling the occasion – some of them spoil their chances before even jumping off.
+This is the biggest meeting of the whole season and attendances will be huge, so some horses take the preliminaries better than others, and it’s for that reason on-course markets are shaped in the ten minutes leading up to each event.

 Due to advanced training methods around the turn of the millennium trends got turned on their head.
 Time has passed by again, though, and ten-year-trends are on the comeback trail.
 After all, trainers are creatures of habit.
 The Coral Cup is just one example in which applying strict criteria can pay dividends.
-For instance, a quick glimpse shows hurdlers with no more than four runs that season have dominated in recent times – last year’s 28-1 winner William Henry had just the one coming into it.
+For instance, a quick glimpse shows hurdlers with no more than four runs that season have dominated in recent times – 2019’s 28-1 winner William Henry had just the one coming into it and 2020’s scorer Dame De Compagnie two.
 It’s a big help in whittling down large fields.
-If you’re unable to burn the midnight oil, then don’t miss Kevin Morley’s piece in the Racing Post each day highlighting standout trends.
+If you’re unable to burn the midnight oil, don’t miss Kevin Morley’s piece in the Racing Post each day highlighting standout trends.

 If you fancy a horse, stick to your guns.
 The entire jumps season revolves around the festival and the form is all out there.
 There’s absolutely nothing worse than jumping off one due to overthinking things, or being afraid of a big price, only to see it hose up.